takuyaa/kuromoji.js/README.md

 ===========

 JavaScript implementation of Japanese morphological analyzer.
-This is a pure JavaScript porting of Kuromoji from scratch.
+This is a pure JavaScript porting of [Kuromoji](http://www.atilika.com/ja/products/kuromoji.html).

 Directory